pyroscope-io/ci/README.md

-# pyro-ci
+# pyroscope-ci
 Profile your tests.

-For more info, see the `examples` directory.
+For more info, see the documentation [http://pyroscope.io/docs/ci](http://pyroscope.io/docs/ci)